mosmo0220/log4daily/Documentation.md

 * `--open [filename]` : Opens an existing log file.
 * `--delete [filename]` : Deletes a log file.
 * `--help` : Displays help information and usage instructions.

-## Dependencies

-* **FTXUI:** A modern C++ library for building terminal-based user interfaces.
-Installation instructions can be found at [FTXUI GitHub Repository](https://github.com/ArthurSonzogni/FTXUI).
-* **JSON:** A library for parsing and serializing JSON data.
-This may be included with your C++ compiler or can be obtained from a reputable source like [nlohmann/json](https://github.com/nlohmann/json).

-## Build Instructions

-1. **Clone the repository:** `git clone https://github.com/your-username/Log4Daily.git`
-2. **Install FTXUI:** Follow the instructions in the FTXUI repository to install the library and its dependencies.
-3. **Install JSON library (if necessary):**  Follow instructions for your chosen JSON library.
-4. **Compile the code:** Use a C++ compiler (e.g., g++) to compile the source files.
-A Makefile may be provided for simplified compilation.
-Example: `g++ -o log4daily main.cpp mainThread.cpp renderUI.cpp localStorage.cpp manageConfig.cpp todosComponent.cpp handlers.cpp -lftxui -lnlohmann_json` (adjust libraries as needed)